shelled snails text index | photo index

 Family Trochidae

 Where seen?
 This snail with a tooth in its shell opening is commonly seen on many of our shores.
-Often in groups on boulders, stones and seawalls.
+Often seen in groups on boulders, stones and seawalls on many of our shores.
 It is more active at night.

-Features: 3-3.5cm.
-The thick shell is an asymmetrical cone decorated by thick, rough, beaded cords.
-Usually grey or greenish grey.
+Features: 3-4cm.
+Shell thick heavy, an asymmetrical cone with spirals of rounded bumps.
+Colour usually grey or greenish grey.
 Mono donta means 'one-toothed'.
-Indeed, there is a single large tooth-shaped structure at the shell opening.
-The yellow, thin operculum is made of a horn-like material.
+Indeed, there is a single large tooth-shaped structure at the shell opening which is white and smooth.
+Operculum, thin, made of a horn-like material with concentric rings, yellow.
 The flexible operculum allows the animal to withdraw deep into the coils of the shell.
 Hopefully, safe from prying claws of hungry crabs.
-The animal has a pair of long tentacles.
-Its body is brown and the edge of the foot is fringed with long tentacles.
+Body pale, large foot, edge of the mantle fringed with long tentacles.
+A pair of long tentacles at the head.

 Kusu Island, May 05